Well-quasi-ordering and finite distinguishing number: Introduction

 Note that one half of the first part of Theorem~\ref{thm-section-one-statement} (that classes below the Bell numbers are labelled well-quasi-ordered) is readily deduced from the literature, by combining a structural result due to Balogh, Bollob\'as and Weinreich~\cite[Theorem 30]{balogh:the-speed-of-he:} with a result relating this structure to well-quasi-ordering in Korpelainen and Lozin~\cite[Theorem 2]{korpelainen:two-forbidden:}.
 For completeness, we have included a direct proof of this direction in Appendix~\ref{subsec-belowbell}.

 In proving Theorem~\ref{thm-section-one-statement}, we establish a number of other results.
 First, Theorem~\ref{thm:min-boundary} is a general result that shows `minimal' antichains (equating to the `minimal bad sequences' of Nash-Williams~\cite{nash-williams:on-well-quasi-o:}) and `boundary classes' (see Korpelainen and Lozin~\cite{korpelainen:boundary-properties:}) refer to the same objects.
 Second, Theorem~\ref{thm:pwh-boundary} identifies infinitely many minimal antichains of graphs (or, equivalently, boundary classes), lying (minimally) above the Bell numbers.
-Finally, by refining the extremal approach taken by Balogh, Bollob\'as and Weinreich in~\cite{balogh:the-speed-of-he:,balogh:a-jump-to-the-bell:}, in Theorem~\ref{periodic} we give bounds on the run time of the existing procedure from~\cite{atminas:deciding-the-bell:}, thereby showing that this decision procedure will halt in time bounded by a function of the input.
+Finally, in Theorem~\ref{periodic} we adapt the extremal arguments used by Balogh, Bollob\'as and Weinreich in~\cite{balogh:the-speed-of-he:,balogh:a-jump-to-the-bell:} in order to obtain explicit bounds on the run time of the existing procedure from~\cite{atminas:deciding-the-bell:}.
+Specifically, our Theorem~\ref{thm:infinitetofinite} can be thought of as a `finite' version of Theorem~20 from~\cite{balogh:a-jump-to-the-bell:} (presented as Theorem~\ref{thm:infinite} in this work), and the approach we take to complete the proof is comparable, although rather more intricate.

 The rest of this paper is organised as follows.
 In Section~\ref{preliminaries} we define the distinguishing number and the characterisation of classes with infinite distinguishing number.
 Section~\ref{sec-antichains} contains the (general and self-contained) result that relates minimal antichains to boundary classes.
 Section~\ref{5.5} establishes that the boundary for well-quasi-ordering coincides with the Bell numbers.
 Section~\ref{sec-bound} contains the required (largely Ramsey-theoretic) arguments to provide the bounds on the decision procedure.
 Finally, we present a number of concluding remarks and future directions in Section~\ref{sec-conclusion}.